Roel Degamo

 On March 4, 2023, he was assassinated by a group of armed men at his home in Pamplona, Negros Oriental.

 Personal life

 Roel Ragay Degamo was born in Bonawon in the municipality of Siaton, Negros Oriental on April 29, 1966.
 He finished his primary and secondary education in his hometown and in Dumaguete, respectively; then earned his bachelor's degree in mechanical engineering from Silliman University in 1989.
 He passed the licensure examinations that same year.

+Prior to entering politics, Degamo worked as a mechanic and driver.
+He worked at the National Power Corporation since 1991; was promoted in 1992 as senior plant mechanic, and in 1995 as electrical control operator of the Integrated Barge Management Department, both positions co-terminus with the project.
+His dismissal in 1997 was later reversed by the Court of Appeals (CA).

 Degamo's widow is incumbent Pamplona, Negros Oriental mayor Janice Vallega-Degamo.
+His only, adopted son, Carlo Remontal (also known as Carlo Degamo Remontal), and his nephew-turned-adopted son, Nyrth Christian, are members of the Negros Oriental Provincial Board.

 Political career

 Siaton Municipal Council (1998–2007)

 Degamo started his political career in his hometown of Siaton, serving three consecutive terms in the Sangguniang Bayan (municipal council) from 1998 to 2007.
 He concurrently served as president of the Provincial Councilors League (PCL) of Negros Oriental from 2004 to 2007, making him an ex officio member of the Negros Oriental Provincial Board.
 He was also elected as Region VII chairperson, which entitled him to a seat in the National Board of the Philippine Councilor's League.